TheRobinPk/space_collector/README.md

     - 1 second to wait between fires of an attacker
 - Explore with your explorer
   - Normal speed
-  - See its planets and all spaceships around him < 5 000 kms
+  - See its planets and its spaceships
+  - See enemy spaceships around him < 5 000 kms
 - When a unit is touched by a high energy attack
   - Must return to its base to be repaired
     - Attacker can't attack